Why Are Iyengar Yoga Poses in Sanskrit, Not English?

 The words guide our understanding.
 They don’t replace instruction, but they support it.

 Over time, the names begin to carry meaning.
-They are not something to memorize for their own sake.
-They become part of how you learn to see and organize the body.
+They are not something to memorize for their own sake, rather they become part of how you learn to see and organize the body.

 A Link to the Roots of the Practice